Chanakya (2019 film): Plot

 Arjun and Zubeida learn that Sohail is going to attend a function at a hotel and plan to kidnap him.
 When all their plans fail, Arjun shows up and manages to kidnap Sohail.
 However, at their secret location, Arjun and Zubeida realize that they have kidnapped Sohail's body double instead of Sohail himself.
 An enraged Arjun shoots him, and seeing Qureshi's henchmen coming for him, runs away, attacking them.
 In the ensuing chase, Arjun gets shot, while Ibrahim declares a manhunt for Arjun, who manages to hide and is eventually rescued by Zubeida.
 Sohail manages to retrieve the CCTV cameras set up by Zubeida and kills Arjun's friend on the camera.
 However, Arjun tells Zubeida to rewind the footage and learns that his friend had sent him a message through Morse code.
 They learn that Sohail is planning to flee Arjun's teammates and get the G8 Summit attacked so that they can frame India by showing the footage of Arjun and his teammates in Karachi.
 This would be seen as India's attempt to disgrace Pakistan, and India would, in turn, be disgraced.
-In order to stop this and continue Mission Chanakya, Arjun reunites Kulkarni, who is then revealed to have told him to meet Zubeida.
+To stop this and continue Mission Chanakya, Arjun reunites with Kulkarni, who is then revealed to have told him to meet Zubeida.
 Using the information from other RAW agents in Karachi, Arjun manages to trace Sohail's location and beats him up.
 He then makes a deal with Ibrahim to arrive at the border with Arjun's teammates in exchange for Sohail's life.
 Once the deal is done, Ibrahim realizes that Arjun gave him Sohail's body double, who was not killed by the shooting and saved on time.
 With Sohail now in Indian custody, Ibrahim challenges to free him but is instead himself handed over to India.
 Arjun is congratulated by the RAW before he shoots the mole dead in front of his officers.